positiondev/hworker/README.md

 ## Overview

-To define jobs, you define whatever serialized representation of the job, and a function that runs the job, which returns a status.
+To define jobs, you define a serialized representation of the job, and a function that runs the job, which returns a status.
 The behavior of uncaught exceptions is defined when you create the worker - it can be either `Failure` or `Retry`.
 Jobs that return `Failure` are removed from the queue, whereas jobs that return `Retry` are added again.
-The only difference between a `Success` and a `Failure` is that a `Failure` returns a message that is logged.
+The only difference between a `Success` and a `Failure` is that a `Failure` returns a message that is logged (ie, neither run again).

 ## Semantics